cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `FIREHOSE_KEEP_ALIVE`: Keep alive duration for the Firehose consumer.
 (Default: 25s)
 * `ADD_APP_INFO`: Enrich raw data with app info.
 A comma separated list of app metadata (AppName,OrgName,OrgGuid,SpaceName,SpaceGuid).
 (Default: "")
 * `ADD_TAGS`: Add additional tags from envelope to splunk event.
-(Default: false) (Note: Adding tags in the events will increase the event-size and can impact the performance of the Nozzle and Splunk.
-(For example, during tests with simulator, the event size was increased by ~50% and the resource usage by the nozzle increased by 5-10%.
-This would vary with environment or CF configurations, and may impact other aspect of nozzle performance as well eg. total envelopes processed by nozzle or received by splunk))
+(Default: false) (Please note: Adding tags / Enabling this feature may slightly impact the performance due to the increased event size)
 * `IGNORE_MISSING_APP`: If the application is missing, then stop repeatedly querying application info from Cloud Foundry.
 (Default: true)
 * `MISSING_APP_CACHE_INVALIDATE_TTL`:  How frequently the missing app info cache invalidates (in s/m/h.
 For example, 3600s or 60m or 1h).
 (Default: 0s)
 * `APP_CACHE_INVALIDATE_TTL`: How frequently the app info local cache invalidates (in s/m/h.
 For example, 3600s or 60m or 1h).
 (Default: 0s)